 We have the boat figured out, we know where we want to go, the toys are ok; menu and drinks have been chosen, now it’s time to pack.
 Most likely your trip is a week long.
 Try and not pack like you are going away for months.
 The boat – no matter what standard – is a boat.
 Space can be limited in the cabins on some gulets.
 If you do need to bring items that you cannot do without on your holidays, maybe using soft luggage rather than hard case luggage will be better.
 After unpacking, storing soft luggage is easy since they fold up nicely.

 What is needed on your trip?
-Bathing suits (bring spares), beach towels (unless the boat provides them), light clothing, flip flops if you prefer not to be barefoot on board (no one is permitted to wear shoes on board on most yachts), sun screen, mosquito repellent (you never know 🙂 ), light evening wear for times you wish to go ashore in the evenings, an extra pair of sandals or shoes for land excursions, bathroom essentials (some gulets may provide these already), camera, mobile devices (most gulets have internet nowadays – but check with your agent just in case), reading materials, music CD/DVD’s (gulets have players on board), and anything else that will make you happy on your holidays!
+Bathing suits (bring spares), beach towels (unless the boat provides them), light clothing, flip flops if you prefer not to be barefoot on board (no one is permitted to wear shoes on board on most yachts), sun screen, mosquito repellent (you never know 🙂 but most boats will have these items on board), light evening wear for times you wish to go ashore in the evenings, an extra pair of sandals or shoes for land excursions, bathroom essentials (some gulets may provide these already), camera, mobile devices (most gulets have internet nowadays – but check with your agent just in case), reading materials, music CD/DVD’s (most gulets have players on board), and anything else that will make you happy on your holidays!
 You can also order items that you prefer not to pack, and let your agent purchase them for you, then upon arrival reimburse for the costs.

 Tip No. 9

 Well just about all is covered.
-Gulets in the economic and luxury classes may have limited knowledge of English.
+Turkish gulets in the economic and luxury classes may have limited knowledge of English.
 You might like to have with you a pocket-sized phrase book / dictionary to help if you occasionally – just in case you get stuck communicating with the crew.
-You are always welcome to also call your agent by email or phone from the boat as well.
 This little item can also make it fun for you and / or guests by learning a few words in the local language.
 Turkish people love it when foreign visitors make an effort to communicate in Turkish and also love to help learn the language. 🙂

 Tip No. 10

-This isn’t really a tip, ….
+This isn’t really a tip 🙂 ….
 Have a great time!
-You’re on vacation in the magnificent Mediterranean – a holiday style that many can only dream of going on.
+You’re on vacation in the magnificent Aegean / Mediterranean – a holiday style that many can only dream of going on.
 Take it easy, relax, enjoy the food and sights, allow to be pampered by the crew, enjoy the waters and all the fun activities you can do… so that in the end, you can go back home all refreshed, feeling good, with plenty of memories to share with everyone back home!